Download This Sample

 - Some teachings are combined with the philosophies of Taoism.

 - Within the Four Noble Truths are the Eightfold Paths that guide the believer to the path of liberation.
-It is categorized into three essential elements of Buddhist practice of moral conduct, mental discipline, and wisdom.
+It is categorized into three essential elements of the Buddhist practice of moral conduct, mental discipline, and wisdom.
 These include the right understanding (Samma ditthi), right thought (samma sankappa), right speech (samma vaca), right action (samma kammanta), right livelihood (samma ajiva), right effort (samma vaajma), right mindfulness (samma sati), and right concentration (samma samadhi).

 - A Buddhist temple is called Vihara, which includes a shrine and rooms for lectures and meditation.

-This bundle contains 11 ready-to-use Buddhism Worksheets that are perfect for students who want to learn more about Buddhism which is a religion founded by Siddhartha Gautama approximately 2,500 years ago in India.
-Today, it is considered one of the world’s major religions with more than 470 million followers in East and Southeast Asia.
+This bundle contains 11 ready-to-use Buddhism Worksheets that are perfect for students who want to learn more about Buddhism, which is a religion founded by Siddhartha Gautama approximately 2,500 years ago in India.
+Today, it is considered one of the world’s major religions, with more than 470 million followers in East and Southeast Asia.

 Download includes the following worksheets:

 - Buddhism Facts